 Unlike Northern Vietnam which sees climate changes akin to the four seasons, Hoi An truly has just two seasons – dry (Feb-Aug) and wet (Sept-Jan).
-It stays warm throughout the year with an average temperature of about 29°C (84°F).
+Weather-wise, the best time to visit Hoi An is from February till April.

 DRY SEASON: Hoi An’s dry season is from February to August.
-It’s hottest from June to August when the mercury is known to reach 35°C (95°F).
-February to May is the best time to visit Hoi An.
-It’s the driest time of the year, humidity is low, and temperatures are relatively mild.
+It’s hottest from June till August when temperatures often reach 35°C (95°F).
+February to April is the driest time of the year and the best months to visit Hoi An.
+Humidity is low and temperatures are relatively mild.

 WHERE TO EXCHANGE CURRENCY

 The unit of currency in Vietnam is the Vietnamese Dong (VND).